 Amherst students are passionate.
 They’re engaged.
 They’re from all over the world.
 And they share an excitement for life in and out of the classroom.

-Our 1,850 students are from 48 states and more than 50 countries.
+Our 1,898 students are from 50 states and 70 countries.
 Each brings a unique combination of background, intellect, talent and experience.
 Whether from nearby towns or faraway countries, Amherst students will change the way you learn and think.

 The best way to learn about being an Amherst student is to visit campus.
 If that's not possible, here are other ways to “meet” some of our students.
 You might find someone from your home state, or from the other side of the world.
 Your interests might be similar, or very different.
 There are lots of options!